kibook/s1kd-tools/tools/s1kd-brexcheck/README.md

 3
 A referenced BREX data module could not be found.

-4
-An XPath expression given for a BREX rule was invalid.

 5
 The number of paths or CSDB objects specified exceeded the available